evaera/Cmdr/scripts/releasing.md

 **actually do the release**

-GitHub's releases UI will create a tag for you (and sign it for you).
+GitHub's releases UI will create a tag and sign it for you on publish (it won't do this until you click publish).
 You might create a draft release so you can get the pull requests and new contributors headings.

-`rojo build` with `default.project.json` will allow you to generate the `Cmdr.rbxm`, attach it to the GitHub release before you publish it.
+`rojo build default.project.json -o Cmdr.rbxm` to generate the `Cmdr.rbxm`, attach it to the GitHub release before you publish it.

 You'll need to log into wally (`wally login`) and then run `wally publish`.
-I haven't done this so can't tell you how it works (or doesn't) lol.